 Plus, let’s be honest, I just love dinosaurs and space.
 Period.
 How could I pass up the opportunity, then, to visit DC’s Smithsonian Museum of Natural History and National Air and Space Museum?

-Unlike the Space Race exhibition, the Museum of Natural History’s exhibitions were incredibly difficult to photograph: natural history museums are notorious for their dark exhibitions, which create a sense of exotic ambience.
+Unlike the Space Race exhibition, the Museum of Natural History’s exhibitions were incredibly difficult to photograph: natural history museums are notorious for their dark exhibitions, which create a sense of ambience.
 Of course, the museum had one more factor working against it–the entire fossil hall was closed for a major reinstallation project.
 The highlight of that trip, for me, was seeing art objects that are nearly 30,000 years old–all of which have been conveniently digitized into 3D models on the David H. Koch Hall of Human Origins’ website.

 Still, Air and Space might just be the clear winner of the day: at least until the dinosaurs come back into play in 2019!